- Luke Anderson

 In a split second Luke went from being a very physically independent person to someone who is now very dependent on others for help.
 In an instant he entered a world that is not well suited for someone that uses a wheelchair.

-Invite Luke to your school!
-Students are given the opportunity to participate in different activities in order to better understand what it might be like to be dependent on others for help.
+Invite Luke to your school or event!
+Attendees are given the opportunity to participate in different activities in order to better understand what it might be like to be dependent on others for help.
 The audience is introduced to the term inclusivity via the StopGap Community Ramp Project, the ramp project is used as an example of how to recognize a challenge or barrier in life and what to do to overcome it.

 Luke is able to customize his presentation to suit a specific curriculum or character trait being studied.
 He will share his story and some of his own experiences living with a disability.
 Audiences learn how accepting change in our lives can introduce us to new exciting things and consequently make us better people.